Chambers's Encyclopaedia: Later editions

 An entirely new edition was published 1888–1892 in ten volumes edited by David Patrick.
 In this edition, the majority of the articles were rewritten and the articles on American matters were written mainly by Americans and an edition published there by Messrs.
 Lippincott of Philadelphia so that Lippincott and Chambers could claim relevant copyright in their respective countries.
 This second edition had about 800 fewer illustrations than the first edition, although other visual features, such as tables and fold-out maps increased.

 Further new editions followed in the 1890s, 1901, 1908, the 1920s and 1935.
 This last edition was also issued as a special British Universities Encyclopedia.
 Each of these kept the 10 volume format.
 Patrick wrote the preface for the 1901 and 1908 editions and was listed as the editor in the 1920s and 1935 editions, despite having died in 1914.
 These were actually edited by William Geddie (1877–1967).

 In the United States a version of Chambers was published in 1880 as the Library of Universal Knowledge.
-This began the process of creating the New International Encyclopedia family of encyclopedias.
+This began the process of creating the New International Encyclopedia family of encyclopaedias.